-Negotiable Instruments are of three types, i.e. bills of exchange, promissory note and cheques.
-In our previous article, we made a comparison between Bill of Exchange and Cheque.
-Today we are going to compare another two negotiable instruments i.e. bill of exchange and promissory note.
+A negotiable instrument is a commercial document in writing, that contain an order for payment of money either on demand or after a certain time.
+These are of three types, namely, bills of exchange, promissory note and cheques.
+There are instances when the bill of exchange is juxtaposed with a promissory note.
 The fundamental difference between Bill of Exchange and Promissory Note is that the former carries an order to pay money while the latter contains a promise to pay money.
-You can find similar other differences between these two negotiable instruments below.

 Content: Bill of Exchange Vs Promissory Note